 Group Plants with Regard to Environmental Needs

 As fun as it might be to choose plants and make sure that the ultimate look receives your approval, you must also consider the practical requirements of plants.
 To have a thriving, successful planting bed, make sure that every plant chosen will grow within the same environment.

 While choosing the plants for your landscape, keep in mind that one planting bed will share growing requirements.
 The amount of sun, water, fertilizer, and soil remediation will be similar.
 This process is a simple one to resolve when you take a moment and speak with the professionals here at Beltran’s Nursery and Landscape.

-As you buy flowering plants in Pine Island, Florida, browse our stock and discuss your plan and the growing requirements with our staff in-person or by calling 239-645-1656.
+As you buy flowering plants in Punta Gorda, Florida, browse our stock and discuss your plan and the growing requirements with our staff in-person or by calling 239-645-1656.
 We’re always happy to help make your flower bed beautiful and healthy from day one!